alphagov/govuk-frontend/src/components/skip-link/README.md

 ## Guidance

-Find out when to use the Skip link component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/skip-link).
+Find out when to use the skip link component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/skip-link).

 ## Quick start examples